-- Tough to say whether this belongs under Live-Action TV or Western Animation, but part of the Farscape episode Revenging Angel depict Crichton in a coma using a series of Chuck Jones-inspired animated sequences in a Shout Out to the classic Looney Tunes shorts.
+- Tough to say whether this belongs under Live-Action TV or Western Animation, but part of the Farscape episode "Revenging Angel" depicts Crichton in a coma using a series of Chuck Jones-inspired animated sequences in a Shout-Out to the classic Looney Tunes shorts.
 Crichton's role is variously the Road Runner or Bugs Bunny, depending on whether he's just trying to run away from D'Argo, or actively taking revenge for having put him in the coma in the first place (the latter placing him squarely in this trope).

-- In the BBC Sitcom ''Waiting for God' this would be Diana Trent, most often deflating Harvey "The Idiot" Baynes in the midst of one of his schemes to defraud or otherwise suppress the tenets of Bayview.
+- In the BBC Sitcom Waiting for God this would be Diana Trent, most often deflating Harvey "The Idiot" Baynes in the midst of one of his schemes to defraud or otherwise suppress the tenants of Bayview.

 - Br'er Rabbit, moreso in the original stories than in the Disneyfied Song of the South.
 Bugs Bunny was partially based on this character.